Electronic properties, correlated topology and Green's function zeros: Introduction

 While these properties raise the prospect of the zeros being experimentally measurable, their relationship to observables has been tenuous at best.
 For example, it is required that physical properties are independent of chemical potential variations up to the Mott scale at zero temperature~\cite{Rosch2007} despite zeros occurring in the insulating gap.
 In addition, when determining the zeros' contribution to physically measurable correlations, it is crucial to keep track of conservation laws and the associated Ward identities.
 It is important to address these issues in order to properly assess the contributions of Green's function zeros to physical properties.
 Furthermore, Green's function zeros are also difficult to probe experimentally.
 By definition, the vanishing spectral weight makes their detection challenging.
 Sharpening the theoretical understanding about how the Green's function zeros affect physical correlation functions is expected to be important for probing the zeros experimentally in the future.

-In this work, we argue that certain robust physical properties of electron systems can indeed capture the contributions of the Green's function zeros and, importantly, they do in a way that is consistent with the aforementioned expectations.
+In this work, we argue that certain robust physical properties of electron systems can indeed capture the contributions of the Green's function zeros and, importantly, they do so in a way that is consistent with the aforementioned expectations.
 These properties can be exploited to indirectly gather properties that may otherwise be elusive to conventional probes.
+Our focus here is to illustrate how zeros \textit{contribute} to observables in a consistent, gauge invariant manner, rather than propose a concrete experimental set-up where they can be systematically extracted.
 We demonstrate our claims by considering an exactly solvable model of a Mott insulator (MI)~\cite{HK1992} as a prototypical example where extreme correlation effects are realized~\cite{Fazekas1999}.
 More specifically, we compute here the charge and current response functions in accordance with the Ward identities and demonstrate how zeros manifest in physical observables.
-We begin by reexamining the relationship between the Luttinger volume and self-energy in generic interacting settings.
-Using this relation, we provide a simple picture that elucidates how zeros are needed to preserve charge conservation while maintaining robustness of the total charge to changes in the chemical potential of the order of the Mott gap.
-More specifically, the total charge contains a term associated with the Luttinger volume and a ``backflow" term.
-We then evaluate the Hall response for a MI starting from non-interacting chern bands and show that it likewise contains two contributions.
-The first is a quantized topological term proportional to the three dimensional winding number $N_3$~\cite{TKNN1982, Niu1985} with contributions from Green's function zeros.
+We begin by describing the exactly solvable models of interest in Sec.II (see Eqs.~\ref{Eq:MultibandHK}-~\ref{Eq:Hubbard}).
+In Sec.III, we reexamine the relationship between the Luttinger volume and self-energy in generic interacting settings.
+Using this relation, we provide a simple picture that elucidates how zeros are needed to preserve charge conservation while maintaining robustness of the total charge to changes in the chemical potential of the order of the Mott gap (see Figs.~\ref{Fig:Hubbard}, ~\ref{Fig:HK-Count}).
+More specifically, the total charge contains a term associated with the Luttinger volume and a ``backflow" term (see Eq.~\ref{ParticleNumberCount}).
+We use our procedure of considering the total charge as a guide to analyze other more involved physical quantities, with a focus on the topological Hall response.
+In this way, in Sec.
+IV we evaluate the Hall response for a MI starting from non-interacting chern bands and show that it likewise contains two contributions (see Eqs.~\ref{eqn:sigma-G-Lambda0},~\ref{eqn:N3expression},~\ref{eqn:sigma-xy-N3-relation}).
+The first is a quantized topological term proportional to the three dimensional winding number $N_3$~\cite{TKNN1982, Niu1985} with contributions from Green's function zeros (see Fig.~\ref{Fig:N3Variation}).
 The second is a previously unrecognized non-quantized backflow term essential to preserve charge conservation.
 In each case, the two terms combine to ensure that the total quantity is independent of changes to the chemical potential within the Mott gap \textit{despite} containing contributions from zeros.
+We discuss some implications and conclude in Sec.
+V.